papayalabs/trenscoda/README.md

 # Trenscoda
-Trenscoda is Python or Ruby script runner with the ability to automatically translate a programming code from a specific language to another language (i.e. a code from python to ruby and viceversa).
+Trenscoda is AI Program using ChatGPT written in Python or Ruby  with the ability to automatically translate a programming code from a specific language to another language (i.e. a code from python to ruby and viceversa).

 ## Requirements
 * Ruby 3.2.0 or Python 3